 3. Seated banded leg extensions

-- Find a sturdy chair or bench and attach your resistance band to the leg or base so it loops around your ankle.
+- Find a sturdy chair or bench and attach your resistance band to the leg or base so it loops around your right ankle.

 - With your legs at 90 degrees, feel the resistance as you straighten your right leg.
 Bring your leg back to 90 degrees as you return to your starting position.